ROCm/rocprofiler/tests/README.md

 ### Quickstart

-ROCMTools tests are integrated into the top-level cmake project.
-The tests depend upon the installed version of ROCMTools.
+ROCProfiler tests are integrated into the top-level cmake project.
+The tests depend upon the installed version of ROCProfiler.
-Typical usage (paths relative to top of the ROCMTools repo):
+Typical usage (paths relative to top of the ROCProfiler repo):
 ```
 $ ./build.sh
 $ ./rocprofv2 -ct